 You might also see the term yaezakura, which refers to cherry blossom varieties with dense petals.
 These bloom later than the “standard” Tokyo sakura that have five petals per flower.

-1. Ueno Park: One of the most popular cherry blossom places in Tokyo
+1. Ueno Park: One of the most popular cherry blossom spots in Tokyo

 Free